Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

 ### Step 3b (Alternative): Expose Istio Ingress via NodePort<a name="with-nodeport"></a>

 These instructions should be used in cases where `minikube tunnel` fails.
 The Istio Ingress Gateway can be accessed using its Nodeport, too.
-This is not aes elegant since you need to add the correct Nodeport every time to URLs used.
+This is not as elegant since you need to add the correct Nodeport every time to URLs used.

 1. Get the Minikube IP address